Simbarashe95/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a shell script that creates a file named exactly
+ script that writes into the file ls_cwd_content